Riverscapes/PBR/manual/chap04/index.md

         <div class="card-section">
         	<img align="center" src="{{ site.baseurl }}/assets/images/diagrams/BDA_Postless_Profile_250.png">
         	<ul>
+        		<li>PALS and BDAs are both intended to address the broad impairment of structural starvation in wadeable streams, but can also be used to mitigate against a range of more specific impairments.</li>
         		<li>PALS and BDAs can be built using a variety of natural materials, and built to a range of different shapes, sizes and orientations.</li>
         		<li>PALS and BDAs are most likely to achieve restoration goals when built in high numbers.</li>
-        		<li>Some PALS and BDAs are likely to breach and/or lose some wood, but when many structures are installed, the wood will accumulate on downstream structures or in natural accumulation areas leading to more complexity.</li>
+        		<li>Some PALS and BDAs are likely to breach and/or lose some wood, but when many structures are installed, that material will accumulate on downstream structures or in natural accumulation areas leading to more complexity.</li>
-        		<li>PALS and BDAs are leaky, temporary structures built of natural materials.</li>
         	</ul>
         </div>
     </div>